samuelgoto/proposal-optional-types/FAQ.md

 * Reach of type checking for web developers
 * Fragmentation of the ecosystem

-First, a javascript-based type system increases the chances we’ll see it adopted by in-browser developer tools (which already process javascript heavily), significantly decreasing the friction to access/use them.
+First, a javascript-based type system increases the chances we’ll see it adopted by [in-browser developer tools](#terminology) (which already process javascript heavily), significantly decreasing the friction to access/use them.
 In addition to access, an in-browser type checker can increase the extent to which runtime errors are checked at debugging-time with in-browser debuggers (as an example of what can be made possible, see [dart’s runtime checked mode](https://www.dartlang.org/articles/language/optional-types#checked-mode)).

-Secondly, libraries written in one of the existing type system transpilers (e.g. typescript/flow/closure) are not interoperable with the others: large teams needing to depend on or export libraries end up in an incohesive and incoherent compilation environment.
+Secondly, libraries written in one of the existing type system [transpilers](#terminology) are not interoperable with the others: large teams needing to depend on or export libraries end up in an incohesive and incoherent compilation environment.

 With the [extensible web manifesto](https://extensiblewebmanifesto.org/) process in mind, our intuition is that we currently have a good balance between maturity/convergence/adoption and usefulness between the main polyfills/transpilers/compilers that is worth baking into the language the more popular/converged features.